 The best Salerno one day itinerary for first-timers

 Salerno is a beautiful coastal town in the Campania region, not far from the stunning Amalfi Coast.
 It has a rich history, a charming old town, and natural beauty all around.
 From the medieval Castello di Arechi to the peaceful Giardino della Minerva, this city is full of hidden gems and spectacular views.
-In this blog post, I will share the ultimate Salerno one day itinerary to help you plan a perfect day trip in this special town.
+In this Salerno one day itinerary, I’ll show you exactly how to spend one day in Salerno, including a simple plan, must-see spots, and tips based on my own visit.
 This blog post contains affiliate links.
 When you make a purchase I may get a small commission at no extra cost to you.
 Find out more here.

 Take pictures at Acquedotto Medievale di Salerno